Trashytalk/scraper/README.md

 - `API_KEY` – credentials for external APIs.
 - `DATABASE_URL` – SQLAlchemy connection string (default `sqlite:///data.db`).
 - `PROXY_URL` – proxy server address if scraping through a proxy.
+- `PROXY_ROTATE` – set to `true` to rotate proxies on each request.
+- `PROXY_PROVIDER_ENDPOINTS` – comma-separated API endpoints for commercial providers.
+- `PROXY_API_KEY` – API key used with commercial proxy services.
 - `CELERY_BROKER_URL` – broker URL for Celery tasks (`redis://localhost:6379/0` by default).
 - `CELERY_RESULT_BACKEND` – result backend for Celery (defaults to the broker URL).
 - `ALLOWED_ORIGINS` – comma-separated list of origins allowed for CORS (default `*`).

+## Proxy Configuration

+Configure proxy rotation using provider classes.
+Supply one or more providers to `ProxyManager` for automatic fallback when a proxy fails.
+Commercial services can be used via `CommercialProxyAPIProvider` together with the `PROXY_PROVIDER_ENDPOINTS` and `PROXY_API_KEY` variables.

 ## Running the Server